 Lead-in lines are strong compositional elements that guide the viewer's eye around the image, and draw the viewer's focus towards the subject.
 For example, in a shot of a subject walking along a winding path, inclusion of the path in the foreground will create a lead-in line.
 Equally, two rows of converging trees either side of your subject create converging lead-in lines that draw the viewer's eye to their vanishing point behind the subject.
+By giving the eye a clear path to travel through the photograph,

 To view this article you need to purchase the 'Foundations Addon'